integrated-ethics/web/content/progressive-approach.md

 While the labs are designed to be somewhat "off-the-shelf", the best results occur when the professor prepares in the following ways:

-* Read the entire module several times to familiarize yourself with the material
+* Read the entire lab several times to familiarize yourself with the material
 * Print or post online any student handouts
-* Adapt the module for the size and personality of the course.
+* Adapt the lab for the size and personality of the course.
 * If a lab is used without any previous introduction to ethics, we recommend that you have the students complete the *A First Look at Ethics in Computer and Data Sciences*